 Backcountry Pathfinder Program

-To ensure the success of our mission to preserve native plants and habitats, it is crucial that we actively engage in inspiring the next generation of stewards for our planet.
-The Garden’s Pathfinder program, generously supported by the Robinson Foundation, stands out as a beacon for youths aged eight to 13, providing them with free opportunities to immerse themselves in the wonders of the natural world while acquiring essential skills to safeguard it.
+To ensure biodiversity continues to thrive, we must reach and inspire the next generation of stewards today.
+With generous support from the Robinson Foundation, the Garden’s Pathfinder program offers visiting youth, ages 8 to 13, free opportunities to immerse themselves in the wonders of the natural world while acquiring essential skills to safeguard it.

-For young explorers who cherish nature and aspire to develop their leadership abilities, our Backcountry Pathfinder Program offers many ways to get involved.
-With three purpose-driven tracks – plants and people, biodiversity, and horticulture – each experience is designed to reinforce their connection, expertise, and appreciation for native plants and habitats.
+For young explorers who cherish nature and aspire to develop their leadership abilities, Backcountry Pathfinders have several opportunities throughout the year to get involved.
+With three purpose-driven tracks — horticulture, biodiversity, and connecting plants and people — each experience is designed to reinforce their connection, expertise, and appreciation for native plants and habitats.

-In this program, Pathfinders create clones from plants as they do vegetative cuttings.
+In this program, Pathfinders create clones from plants by making vegetative cuttings.
 They’ll discover how plants have special structures for regrowth that can be used to create entirely new plants.
 They’ll wrap up by planting a cutting to take home.

 Super Seeds